-Inventory management is just one arm in the fulfillment process that you need to control.
+Inventory management is just one arm in order fulfillment that you need to control.
 If you’re outsourcing your fulfillment, it’s important to choose a fulfillment provider that can integrate with your ecommerce software.

 Having multi-channel integrations that can be added seamlessly will always be important to the overall success of your business.

 Since controlling your inventory is such a big key to success, here’s a few more ways you can control inventory on an effective level.

 - Always keep your stock organized (you know what I’m talking about!)

 - Make sure SKUs are being used and easy to understand